 I have started on a journey to centralize all my digital assets in a central computer (a.k.a server) in my house.
 The server will have all my digital photographs, music & video.
 The easiest of the three is to move my photos from my desktop to this server.
-Current plan is to stream audio to the music systems in the house, use XBox 360 Media Extender to stream video (DVDs) to the TVs in the house.
+The current plan is to stream audio to the music systems in the house, and use Xbox 360 Media Extender to stream video (DVDs) to the TVs in the house.
 I am considering using Windows Home Server for the central server.
-Though I planned it long time back only today I am finally started it, will keep you posted on how it goes.
+Though I planned it a long time back only today have I finally started it, will keep you posted on how it goes.

-The time consuming and manual process is to convert all my old audio cassettes into Audio files (MP3, WMA) and to convert all the DVD/CD into Video files (WMV, MPEG-4).
-This is the reason I was lazy to actually kick start the process.
+The time-consuming and manual process is to convert all my old audio cassettes into Audio files (MP3, WMA) and to convert all the DVD/CDs into Video files (WMV, MPEG-4).
+This is the reason I was lazy to actually kick-start the process.

-In this effort to have a fully digital archive, I bought Slim devices Squeezebox from Amazon to stream audio to music systems few months back.
+In this effort to have a fully digital archive, I bought Slim devices Squeezebox from Amazon to stream audio to music systems a few months back.
 Only today I focussed and got it working.
 The device was extremely easy to configure both Wired and Wireless.
-The tough part was getting the SlimServer installed in the Windows PC and have the firewall opened correctly.
-These two articles were very useful: How to setup in Vista & Firewall Settings in Window.
+The tough part was getting the SlimServer installed on the Windows PC and having the firewall opened correctly.
+These two articles were very useful: How to set up in Vista [slimdevices.custhelp.com p_faqid=6026] & Firewall Settings in Window [slimdevices.custhelp.com p_faqid=5956].
 When I finally got the device working, I was surprised to see it showing Tamil (Unicode) characters.
 It didn’t come correctly (as I guess it doesn’t have full Indic Rendering support) but it showed Tamil Glyphs and we could guess the rest.